-- may be ethological or statistical in nature, originating a new design, improving an existing design, or reapplying a quantitative statistical technique, etc. (see Journal of Mathematical Psychology and see Educational and Psychological Measurement);
+- May be ethological or statistical in nature, originating a new design, improving an existing design, or reapplying a quantitative statistical technique (see Journal of Mathematical Psychology and see Educational and Psychological Measurement)

-- may be theoretical in nature providing an exposition of constructs, assumptions, interactions among constructs, translation into empirical variables, illustrations of applications, etc. (see Psychological Bulletin and see Psychological Review); and
+- May be theoretical in nature providing an exposition of constructs, assumptions, interactions among constructs, translation into empirical variables, or illustrations of applications (see Psychological Bulletin and see Psychological Review)

-- must investigate a real problem.
-If it is clear from existing literature what the answer is, the thesis poses a non-problem.
+- Must investigate a real problem (i.e., if the answer is obvious based on existing literature, the thesis poses a non-problem).
 However, research may be conducted to solve a practical problem, provided the solution can be generalized.

 Trainees are responsible for reviewing and complying with the department's Thesis Procedures.